 AGROVOLTAICS IN ITALY

+In Italy, a strict ban on incentives for ground-mounted installations weighed on agrivoltaics from 2012 to 2020.
+The latter was introduced because of the intensive use of agricultural land for electricity production.
 However, the 2021 Simplification Decree has made a breakthrough in the implementation of photovoltaics in agriculture.
 It provides for the possibility of adopting innovative and integrated solutions that do not compromise the continuity of agricultural and pastoral activities.
 The prohibition remains for ground-mounted photovoltaic modules.
 Access to incentives is also subject to the use of software to monitor the impact on: